OmerCohen7530/CatanGame/README.md

 - Stores the resource type, tile number, and connected vertices.

 ### Edge
-- Represents an edge connecting two vertices on the game board.
+- Represents an edge connecting two vertices on the game board where road can be built.
 - Stores the road status, connected vertices, and owner.

 ### Vertex